cosmicdreams/drupal-storybook/README.md

 ## Installation
 We prefer to use ddev for local development.
 If you don't have it installed, install it [using their documentation](https://ddev.readthedocs.io/en/stable/#installation).

-Then...
+### Drupal part

-1. Clone this repository: 'git clone https://github.com/cosmicdreams/drupal-storybook.git'
+1. Install dependencies: `ddev drush en storybook`
-2. Build: `cd drupal-storybook && ddev start && ddev composer i && ddev yarn`
+2. Fix permissions: `ddev drush role:perm:add anonymous 'render storybook stories'`
-3. Install Drupal: `ddev drush si --account-name=admin --account-pass=admin demo_umami -y`
+3. Use the generator to produce stories from any compatible source: `ddev drush storybook:generate-all-stories`

-4. Install modules: `ddev drush en storybook -y`
+### Storybook part

-5. Fix permissions for anonymous users: `ddev drush role:perm:add anonymous 'render storybook stories'`
+1. Update yarn: `ddev yarn`
-6. Generate stories for storybook: `ddev drush storybook:generate-all-stories`
+2. Run storybook: `ddev yarn storybook`
-7. Run `ddev yarn storybook` and navigate to https://drupal-storybook.ddev.site:6006
+3. Navigate to your storybook: https://<your-project-name>.ddev.site:6006

 ## General usage
 To prepare your modules and themes for use with storybook you'll mainly rely upon the drush command `ddev drush storybook:generate-all-stories`.
 If you find yourself executing that command frequently you can automate the execute of the command by doing the following: